Embodied Carbon Calculator

 The VECC Overview view includes three tabs:

 Total Embodied Carbon: Displays the data from the building components in the file.
 Space objects define the building area; additional area can be added to the project manually.
-Elements such as building components (walls, roofs, slabs, windows, doors, etc.) and defined materials contribute to the calculation, as well as objects with the Embodied Carbon Sheet record format attached and defined according to manufacturer values.
+Elements such as building components (walls, roofs, slabs, windows, doors, etc.), defined materials, and specific criteria contribute to the calculation, as well as objects with the Embodied Carbon Sheet record format attached and defined according to manufacturer values.

 RIBA 2030 Climate Challenge: Displays the embodied carbon and the operational energy for the project according to various Royal Institute of British Architects (RIBA) 2030 challenge benchmarks.
 Select the appropriate Reference Building Type from the list.